simonklee/opentui-tex/README.md

 Ownership rules for direct use:

 - Direct callers of `NativeTexRenderer.renderAsync()` must dispose each returned image.
-Cached results use independent retained references, so disposal of one result does not invalidate another.
+Cached results use independent retained references.
+When you dispose one result, the other results stay valid.
 - `NativeImage.takeRaw()` requires exclusive ownership.
 Dispose all retained references, including renderer cache and renderable references, before you call it.